unitaryfund/mitiq/docs/source/01_guide/01_guide_05-error-mitigation.rst

 This is due to the fact that quantum computers are devices that are embedded in an environment and interact with it.
-This means that stored information can be corrupted or that during calculations, the protocols are not faithful.
+This means that stored information can be corrupted, or that, during calculations, the protocols are not faithful.

 Errors occur for a series of reasons in quantum computers and the microscopic description at the physical level can vary broadly, depending on the quantum